neverset123/DataModeling/README.md

     - There are no transitive dependencies.
 This means that non-key columns must not depend on other non-key columns.
 Each non-key column must be directly dependent on the primary key.

 #### denormalization
-denormalization comes after normalization.
+Denormalization is a strategy used in database design to improve the read performance of a database.
+It involves adding redundant data to one or more tables, which can reduce the need for complex joins and other operations that can be expensive in terms of performance.

 ### Fact & Dimension Table

 #### Fact Table(Numeric & Additive)
-Fact table records business events in quantifiable metrics.
+A fact table stores quantitative information for analysis and is often denormalized.
+It contains the measures, metrics or facts of a business process.

 #### Dimension Table
-records context of business events (who, what, where, why etc.), it contains descriptive attributes.
+A dimension table contains descriptive attributes (or fields) that are typically textual fields (or discrete numbers that behave like text).
+These attributes are used as search parameters to answer business questions(who, what, where, why etc.)

 ### Schema Struct
 - Star Schema
- consists of one or more fact tables referencing any number of dimension tables.
+ consists of one or more fact tables referencing any number of dimension tables. it is not normalized.
  advantages:
-    - denormalized
     - simplifies queries by relaxation of 3nf rules
     - fast aggregations (less joins)

  drawbacks:
     - data Integrity issue
-    - decrease query flexibility(no ad-hoc query)
-    - many to many relationship is a simplification
+    - not efficient for types of queries that involve complex joins across multiple dimension tables.
+    - Complexity with Many-to-Many Relationships:These situations require a more complex design, such as a snowflake schema or a bridge table.

-- snowflake Schema
+- Snowflake Schema
-    - Star Schema is a special, simplified case of the snowflake schema.
+  the dimension tables are normalized, which means the data is organized to reduce redundancy, and this makes the schema more complex.
+This normalization     splits data into additional tables, hence the "snowflaked" appearance of the schema.
+Star Schema is a special, simplified case of the snowflake schema.
-    - Star schema does not allow for many to many relationships between dimension tables while the snowflake schema does.
+    - Allow for many to many relationships between dimension tables
-    - Snowflake schema is more normalized than Star schema but only in 1NF or 2NF
+    - More normalized than Star schema but only in 1NF or 2NF

 ### Postgres
 1) autocommit
-each action  is commited without having to cann conn.commit() after each command
+each action  is commited without having to add conn.commit() after each command
 ```
 conn.set_session(autocommit=True)
 ```